Krispy Kreme IPO: company hopes to raise some dough as DNUT debuts on Nasdaq

 - What is Krispy Kreme’s new ticker symbol?
 Krispy Kreme will trade on the Nasdaq under the new ticket symbol DNUT.
 (Get it?)
 Its previous Nasdaq symbol was KREM.

 - What is the IPO price?
 DNUT shares will be offered for $17 each, according to Reuters.
-That’s well below the $21-24 per share some expected.
+That’s well below the $21 to $24 per share some expected.

 - How many shares will be available?
 Krispy Kreme is making 29.4 million shares available for purchase.
 At $17 per share, Krispy Kreme would raise close to $500 million in its IPO.